Fast Approximate Dynamic Programming for Infinite-Horizon Markov Decision Processes: Final remarks

 Clearly, as $\eta \rightarrow 0$, we increase the range of slope of the cost function.
 As can be seen, the quality of the greedy action generated by ConjVI-d also deteriorates in this case.

 \textbf{Gradient-based algorithms for solving the minimization over input.} Let us first note that the minimization over $u$ in sample-based VI algorithms usually involves solving a difficult non-convex problem.
-This is particularly due to that fact that the extension operation employed in these algorithms for approximating the value function using the sample points does not lead to a convex function in $u$ (e.g., take kernel-based approximations or neural networks).
-This is why in MDP and RL literature, it is actually quite common to consider a finite action space in the first place \cite{Busoniu17, Pow11}.
-Moreover, the minimization over $u$ again must be solved for each sample point in each iteration, while application of ConjVI avoids solving this minimization in each iteration.
-In this regard, let us note that ConjVI actually uses a convex approximation of the value function, which allows for application of a gradient-based algorithm for minimization over $u$ within the ConjVI algorithm.
+This is particularly because the extension operation employed in these algorithms for approximating the value function using the sample points does not lead to a convex function in $u$ (e.g., take kernel-based approximations or neural networks).
+This is why in MDP and RL literature, it is quite common to consider a finite action space in the first place \cite{Busoniu17, Pow11}.
+Moreover, the minimization over $u$ again must be solved for each sample point in each iteration, while the application of ConjVI avoids solving this minimization in each iteration.
+In this regard, let us note that ConjVI uses a convex approximation of the value function, which allows for the application of a gradient-based algorithm for minimization over $u$ within the ConjVI algorithm.
 Indeed, in each iteration $k= 0,1,\ldots$, ConjVI solves (for deterministic dynamics)

 where

 is the discrete conjugate of the output of the previous iteration (computed using the LLT algorithm).
 Then, it is not hard to see that a subgradient of the objective of the minimization can be computed using $\mathcal{O} (Y)$ operations: for a given $u$, assuming we have access to the subdifferential $\partial C_{\mathrm{i}} (u)$, the subdifferential of the objective function is $\partial C_{\mathrm{i}} (u) + \gamma \cdot B^{\top} y_u$, where